magenuts/ordercomment/README.md

-# ordercomment
-Magento 2 checkout order comment extension allows your customers to leave comments on their orders during checkout and receive admins replies via email and under customer account
+# Magento 2 Front Order Comment
+Magenuts Magento 2 Checkout Order Comment offer a great shopping experience to customers and guests by allowing them to add comments, special note, message or delivery instructions to orders during the checkout process.

+    Improve your customer shopping experience.
+    Improve the checkout process with order comments Customers and guests can leave order comments during the checkout process.
+    Display order comment on customer account in the storefront View order comment left during the checkout process on admin grid and order details